papis/papis/doc/source/default-settings.rst

 .. papis-config:: mark-header-format

-    This is the format of the mark when shown in a picker, similarly to :ref:`config-settings-header-format`.
+    This is the format of the mark when shown in a picker, similarly to :confval:`header-format`.
 This can be changed to allow for more complex marks.
 However, by default, we just assume that each mark is of the form ``{"name": <NAME>, "value": <VALUE>}``.

 .. papis-config:: mark-match-format

-    Format in which the mark name has to match the user input, similarly to :ref:`config-settings-match-format`.
+    Format in which the mark name has to match the user input, similarly to :confval:`match-format`.

 .. papis-config:: mark-opener-format